Alternative Work Schedule Procedure and Location

 As the name implies, flexible schedules are flexible.
 The employee and supervisor will work out an acceptable schedule.
 The employee is responsible for adhering to the agreed schedule.

 The key to a successful non-standard work schedule is a well thought through design.
-The ‘customer impact’—both internal to Information Technology and external—must be addressed.
+The customer impact—both internal to Information Technology and external—must be addressed.
 Alternative work arrangements are a privilege permitted at management’s discretion.
 An employee’s alternative work schedule agreement may require review as University circumstances change.

 The Information Technology Division and Weber State University are not obligated to provide funds for support of a non-standard schedule or telecommuting expenses.

-• Who have a full understanding of the operations of his/her department;
+- Have a full understanding of the operations of his/her department;

-• Who is able to establish priorities and has demonstrated effective time management habits;
+- Is able to establish priorities and has demonstrated effective time management habits;

-• Who can maintain a safe and ergonomically sound home work area, free from distractions;
+- Can maintain a safe and ergonomically sound home work area, free from distractions;

-• Who have successfully completed their probationary periods;
+- Have successfully completed their probationary period;

-• Who work effectively with minimal supervision;
+- Work effectively with minimal supervision;

 - IT Division colleagues